 In 1997, Muncey opened Fashion Gallery in Little Venice, one of London’s first concept stores, selling fashion, furniture, art and accessories.
 It was also one of the first shops to stock emerging young designers, including avant-garde creations by Arkadius and knitwear by Julien Macdonald.
 In 1999, the boutique was shortlisted (along with Selfridges and one other innovative store) for Drapers’ Record Top Buyer of the Year award.

 Before Fashion Gallery, Muncey was an investment manager in the City, which gave her significant insight into economic trend forecasting.
-She is an Associate Member of the CFA Institute and a graduate of Cambridge University, where she specialized in historical geography (with a first in statistical analysis).
+She has a Master’s degree in fashion history and culture (Fashion Cultures: history and culture) from the London College of Fashion, is an Associate Member of the CFA Institute and a graduate of Cambridge University, where she specialized in historical geography.